DataDog/datadog-agent/pkg/clusteragent/custommetrics/README.md

 ### configMapStore

-The `configMapStore` always performs operations a local copy of the configmap but `ListAllExternalMetricValues` will always get the most up-to-date configmap from the apiserver before listing the metrics.
+The `configMapStore` always performs operations on a local copy of the configmap but `ListAllExternalMetricValues` will always get the most up-to-date configmap from the apiserver before listing the metrics.

 #### Summary of apiserver calls